alex4impact/jenkins-multi-branch-pipe/README.md

 # jenkins-multi-branch-pipe

-# Activity created in order to learn Jenkins CICD capabilities.
+# Activity developed in order to learn Jenkins CICD capabilities.